Practicum for Civic Leadership

 Senior Independent Project

-During the summer between junior and senior year and throughout the fall term, each senior will work on an independent project whereby he is linked with an alumnus or friend of the school.
-With his mentor, he will explore a specific topic in great detail.
+During the spring term, juniors select a Senior Independent Project topic.
+Over the summer and throughout the fall term, each senior works on an independent project whereby he is linked with an alumnus or friend of the school.
+With his mentor, he explores a specific topic in great detail.
 This Practicum consists of an oral presentation as well as a final presentation to the entire school using an alternative medium such as a chapel talk, newspaper article, T-P Ted talk, etc. Part of the exercise is figuring out how to share the findings with the community.
 The Senior Independent Project is graded as High Pass, Pass or Fail.
 This Practicum is reported on the student’s transcript and given two academic credits.
-Here are some of the projects students chose this year.
+Here are some of the projects students chose in past years.

 Read more about Senior Independent Projects in the Trinity-Pawling Spring 2017 Magazine